Harry Seidler: Architecture education

 In England, he studied building and construction at Cambridgeshire Technical School.
 Even though he was categorised by British wartime tribunal as a "Category C – no risk" refugee fleeing the Nazis, because he was born in Austria, on 12 May 1940, he was interned by the British authorities as an enemy alien, where he was in internment camps first at Huyton near Liverpool, then on the Isle of Man before being shipped to Quebec, Canada and continued to be interned until October 1941, when he was released on probational release from internment to study architecture at the University of Manitoba in Winnipeg, where he graduated with first class honours in 1944.

 After working briefly for an architectural firm in Toronto, Seidler (at the age of 21) became a registered architect in Ontario, in February 1945.

 Although he was ten years old when the Bauhaus was closed, Seidler's analysts invariably associate him with the Bauhaus because he later studied under emigrant Bauhaus teachers in the USA.
 He attended Harvard Graduate School of Design under Walter Gropius and Marcel Breuer on a scholarship in 1945/46, and during the university winter (Christmas) inter-semester approximate four weeks break Seidler worked with Alvar Aalto in Boston drawing up plans for the Baker dormitory at the Massachusetts Institute of Technology.
 He then studied visual aesthetics at Black Mountain College under the painter Josef Albers in mid 1946 for the US summer.

 Early career outside Australia

-Seidler then worked as the first ever assistant to Marcel Breuer in New York from late 1946 until March 1948.
-For almost 2 months from shortly after 20 April to early June 1948, Seidler also worked in Rio de Janeiro with the architect Oscar Niemeyer.
+Seidler worked as the first ever assistant to modernist architect Marcel Breuer in New York from late 1946 until March 1948.
+Seidler also worked in Rio de Janeiro with the architect Oscar Niemeyer for almost two months from shortly after 20 April to early June 1948.